ash-kick/event-pop-app/README.md

 # ![EventPop Logo](assets/event-pop-icon-small.png) EventPop App

 Welcome to the EventPop App 💗!
 This app is intended to help find fun things for you to do in your area tailored to your preferences!

-Sharing features allow you to include your friends and/or family in your plans for maximum group enjoyment!
+Future state: Sharing features allow you to include your friends and/or family in your plans for maximum group enjoyment!

 ![EventPop Logo](assets/event-pop-logo.png)

 ### App Features:

--    🔎 Finds and notifies users events based on their preferences.
+-    🔎 Finds events for users based on their preferences.
 -    ✅ Allows users to set event and location preferences.

+Future features:

 -    👯 Allows users to share events with other users.
+-    🔔 Allows users to set notifications for events.

 ### App Layout Diagram: